H-R-G-P/Dn/README.md

 # Dancing site
-Project for showing and seaching of dances
+Project for showing and searching of dances